demirantay/notebook/syllabus-compsci.md

 ### Packet #3

-- [ ] Level 2: Write a project like py-psql for NoSQL and Redis, mysql, sqlite ... etc. all of the databases you use and create a easy to use command line interface for them.
+- [ ] Level 3: Create a fake simulation of social media with bots.
+You will build a REST API and use it for the bots.
-- [ ] Level 3: Write bots to create fake data about poeple and crete a virtual life of bots.
-They will buy things , spend money on cinema, date, making kids ... etc. and all of the data will be updated.
-And create a admin panel (god-panel) that views all of the data with different search engines, message brokers ... manipulating the data with Redis, NosqL ... etc. Implement every checkbox learned above.
-And create panels for managing the mock-up data.
-One programmer panel, one business panel (miitating FX trade ... etc.)
+- [ ] Level 4: While feynmaning, build a small version of every tech learned above.
-- [ ] Level 4: Build a small version of every tech learned above.
-Remember first version of unix was under 4000 LoC.
+  > Remember first version of unix was under 4000 LoC.
 And this guy created [aws server](https://github.com/jubos/fake-s3) system in just 2k LoC.
 Build everythings logic in a small way.
 Check your stars `ustack` for inspiration.
 - [ ] Level 4: Create a very detailed Instagram clone with flask or django (already started just continue)
-- [ ] Level 5: After learning all of the things above do a youtube clone too (it is good to figure out how to impelemtn billions data of videos & graphics .
+- [ ] Level 5: Youtube clone too (it is good problem to solve how to impelemtn billions data of videos & graphics .
 - [ ] Level 6: Clone a basic search engine like google or duckduckgo, it is a good problem to solve.
-- [ ] Level 7: Clone duolingo before building your own lingo app
+- [ ] Level 7: Clone a mini core duolingo before building your own lingo app

 > After this point start focusing on your own product, you can try trial products such as hobio before commiting to something big.